 - Use the built-in load balancing service to distribute heavy workloads across many virtual machines.

 - Automatically scale your virtual machines in times of heavy or low traffic.

 - Use easily configurable firewall rulesto set up network access to your instances.

 - Create an internal network of virtual machines or set up access to external traffic by setting up customizable firewall rules.

 - Take advantage of OAuth 2.0 to authenticate to the RESTful API to create and delete virtual machine instances, disks, and other resources.
-Also, leverage OAuth 2.0 to seamlessly integrate with other Google Cloud services such as Google Cloud Storage.
+Also, leverage OAuth 2.0 to seamlessly integrate with other Google Cloud Platform services such as Google Cloud Storage.